 This is a one year course which has 6 core units; three of these units are theoretically based and three are practically based.
-Students will undertake 14 hours of assessed leadership of their own sport/physical activity sessions and events, which they have planned and developed.
+You will undertake 14 hours of assessed leadership of your own sport/physical activity sessions and events, which you have planned and developed.